core-wg/senml-versions/draft-ietf-core-senml-versions.md

 (The current version 10 (with all other feature codes unset) can be visualized as `0b00000000000000000000000000000000000000000000000001010`.)
-For a lifetime of this scheme of several decades, approximately two feature codes per year or less should be allocated.
+For a lifetime of this scheme of several decades, approximately two feature codes per year or fewer should be allocated.
 Note that less generally applicable features can always be communicated via fields labeled with names that end with the "_" character ("must-understand fields"), see {{Section 4.4 of -senml}}.)